ethering/basespace-help/_docs/articles/descriptive/basic-free-trial.md

 ##Basic accounts

 After the trial period ends, accounts that have not upgraded to Professional or Enterprise subscriptions are automatically converted to Basic tier accounts with limited storage and app access.
-To ensure uninterrupted service, contact your sales representative about upgrading to a Professional or Enterprise subscription before your free trial ends.
+To ensure uninterrupted service, contact your sales representative about upgrading to a Professional or Enterprise subscription.

 - **1 TB storage**—Basic accounts are limited to 1 TB storage.
 To increase your storage, contact your sales representative about upgrading to a Professional or Enterprise Account.
 	- All Basic accounts can perform instrument runs, download data, and delete data.
 	- Basic accounts using more than 1 TB storage cannot move data, share data, or run any apps until storage is reduced to less than 1 TB.
 - **Free apps**—Access to a limited set of free BaseSpace Sequence Hub apps.
-Basic accounts that are over the 1 TB storage limit cannot run free apps.
   -  Elastic Genome Browser
   -  FASTA Upload
   -  FASTQ Generation